MARTIN KRIPPNER

 Principle at Logic Works

-12.40 NETWORKING LUNCH AND QUIZ
+12.30 NETWORKING LUNCH

 • Enhance Accessibility: Improve public service accessibility for rural and remote citizens.